Skip to main content

 • Forks have their own permissions separate from the upstream repository.

-• The owners of a repository that has been forked have read permission to all forks in the repository's fork network.
+• The owners of a repository that has been forked have read permission to all forks in the repository's network.

 • Organization owners of a repository that has been forked have admin permission to forks created in personal user namespaces, including the ability to delete the fork and its branches.